skeerti2/tdd-todo-list-skeerti2/README.md

 ### UPDATE

 #### Update(id, updatedParams)
-* Should be able to update the Todo with the given id, using the following KVPs in the `updatedParams` object:
+* Should be able to update the Todo with the given id, using the following KVPs (Key-Value Pairs) in the `updatedParams` object:
-  * `name
+  * `name`
   * `description`
   * `completed` (true/false)
 * Should allow individual fields to be updated